tree-jhk/Enhance-KG-based-Recommender-System-by-entity-modeling/README.md

 # Enhance-KG-based-Recommender-System-by-entity-modeling
-A PyTorch implementation of the "Knowledge Graph-based Recommendation System through Entity Modeling".
+A PyTorch implementation of the "An Extended Knowledge Graph-based Recommendation System Utilizing External Knowledge Base".